 Many years later Ronnie constantly admired Jean’s Gordon Setter, Carek Hattie-Brown at Wickenberry, ‘Hattie’.
 When she had a litter sired by a young dog that I had admired, Maureen Justice’s Lourdace Mineer of Liric, ‘Welly’, Jean let us have a bitch.
 So Wickenberry Mystique, ‘Misty’, came to us and proved a tremendous foundation in Gordons.

 As we have got older, we wanted something a little bit smaller than the Gordons.
 I had always admired John Thirlwell’s (Ferndel) Welsh Springer Spaniels and after waiting patiently we eventually got Ferndel Philosopher at Shannas, ‘Danny’.

 We do not keep a large number of dogs and do not have many litters, only breeding when we want something for ourselves.
 Our bitches only have one or possibly two litters.
 Despite this very small number of litters we were Top Breeders in Gordon Setters in 2001 and again in 2002.
 All of our dogs go through all the relevant health tests recommended for the breed.
 More detail of the individual dogs can be found elsewhere within these pages.

-The Kennel Club have invited me to judge Gordons at Crufts in March 2020.
-A great honour and privilege, it is an appointment I am very much looking forward to.
+The Kennel Club invited me to judge Gordons at Crufts in March 2020.
+A great honour and privilege, it was an appointment I very much looked forward to and thoroughly enjoyed.